Tai Chi Qigong: A Lifeline for Your Heart

 A Personal Lesson in Heart Health and Recovery

-My father had died after two heart attacks, two strokes, and finally from fourth-stage Parkinson’s disease.
-Recognizing the signs, I knew the gravity of my situation.
 During the episode, my mother applied Yuan Shi Dian (原始點) therapy, often referred to as YSD.
-This therapy focuses on addressing the root causes of pain and illnesses by targeting specific “original points” on the body.
-These points are believed to restore balance and stimulate the body’s natural healing abilities.
+Fortunately, this therapy addresses the root causes of illnesses by targeting specific “original points” on the body.
+Basically, practitioners believe these points restore balance and stimulate the body’s natural healing abilities.

-Imagine “original points” as switches that, when activated, help the body repair itself from within.
-YSD emphasizes replenishing heat energy and addressing “tishang” (tissue damage) to support recovery.
-Using external hand pressure and warm applications, my mother applied YSD principles to alleviate my symptoms rapidly.
-The therapy stopped my racing heart and hyperventilation, helping restore balance at a critical moment.
+Imagine “original points” as switches that activate the body to repair itself from within.
+Furthermore, YSD emphasizes replenishing heat energy and addressing tishang (tissue damage) to support recovery.
+Using external hand pressure and warming applications, my mother applied YSD principles to alleviate my symptoms rapidly.
+As a result, the therapy almost immediately stopped my racing heart and hyperventilation, helping restore balance at a critical moment.

-At the hospital, I told the emergency doctor my symptoms might be an allergic reaction to alcohol in Taiwanese chicken sesame soup.
-He agreed it likely wasn’t a heart attack since my symptoms had subsided, except for high blood pressure.
-But imagine the doctor’s surprise when tests revealed a 0.02 troponin protein marker in my blood, indicating a heart attack.
+At the hospital, I told the emergency doctor I thought my symptoms might be an allergic reaction to alcohol.
+Specifically, someone had added alcohol to Taiwanese chicken soup at a church luncheon.
+Initially, the doctor agreed it likely wasn’t a heart attack.
+This was because my symptoms had subsided, except for my elevated blood pressure.
+But imagine the doctor’s surprise when tests revealed a 0.02 troponin protein marker in my blood.
+The troponin was indicative of a major heart attack!

-The cardiologist prescribed a large cocktail of blood thinners, cholesterol busters, and heart medications.
-However, within months, feeling bloated and bleeding constantly from the side effects of the chemical prescriptions, I dispensed with the medications and reclaimed control through Tai Chi Qigong, meditation, weekly Yuan Shi Dian therapy, good nutrition, and monthly herbal maintenance.
+Subsequently, the cardiologist prescribed a large cocktail of blood thinners, cholesterol busters, and heart medications.
+Unfortunately however, within months of taking these, I felt bloated and bled constantly from the side effects of the chemical prescriptions.
+Hence, I made the decision to dispense with most of the medications.
+Instead, I reclaimed control through Tai Chi Qigong, meditation, weekly Yuan Shi Dian therapy, good nutrition, and regular herbal maintenance.

 Six months later, my family doctor marveled at my recovery.
-I had reversed chronic high blood pressure and restored my cardiovascular health without drugs or surgery.
-This experience serves as a testament to the incredible healing potential of holistic practices like Tai Chi Qigong and YSD, which complement each other beautifully in restoring balance and vitality.
+I had reversed chronic high blood pressure and restored my cardiovascular health minimal use of drugs.
+Ultimately, this experience serves as a testament to the incredible healing potential of holistic practices like Tai Chi Qigong and YSD.
+Crucially, these practices complement each other beautifully in restoring balance and vitality.

 The Cardiovascular Benefits of Tai Chi Qigong